awsdocs/aws-transfer-user-guide/doc_source/create-b2b-server.md

 1. A transfer HTTP client performs an HTTP POST request to transmit the payload to the partner's AS2 server\.

-1. The process returns the signed MDN response, either inline with the HTTP response \(for synchronous MDN\) or though a separate HTTP POST request \(asynchronous MDN\)\.
+1. The process returns the signed MDN response, inline with the HTTP response \(synchronous MDN\)\.

 1. As the file moves between different stages of transmission, the process delivers the MDN response receipt and processing details to the customer\.